balderdashy/sails-docs/concepts/Upgrading/To0.12.md

 The `--force` flag will override the existing Sails dependency installed in your `node_modules/` folder with Sails v0.12, and the `--save` flag will update your package.json file so that future npm installs will also use the new version.

-## Things to immediately after upgrading to v0.12
+## Things to do immediately after upgrading

  + If your app uses the `socket.io-redis` adapter, upgrade to at least version 1.0.0 (`npm install --save socket.io-redis@^1.0.0`).
  + If your app is using the Sails socket client (e.g. `assets/js/dependencies/sails.io.js`) on the front end, also install the newest version (`sails generate sails.io.js --force`)